 These are my favorite automations in iOS 14 so far.
 I'm still experimenting, tinkering with what works, and what's less useful.
 I'm exploring if any new actions can become part of my existing automations, or what's worth doing from scratch.

-Have you built any automations using iOS 14's new tools?
+Have you built any automations using Shortcuts for iPhone's new tools?
 Is there anything you've enhanced using the new available actions?
 Let us know in the comments.

 We may earn a commission for purchases using our links.
 Learn more.

 More smartphone makers to follow Apple in ditching headphones from boxes

 A recent DigiTimes report includes an indication that more smartphone makers will follow Apple's lead in ditching headphones from their smartphone boxes, a move that will benefit sales of true wireless products.